Protection Ritual to Stop conflict and War in Sudan

 Conclusion

-I honor every life and the many lives touched by these moments.
-Practice love in brief acts each day.
-Let that steady your head and heart.
+I honour every life touched by these moments.
+Practice one small act of compassion each day—let it steady your head and heart.

 Keep your eyes open for truthful updates and keep your eyes soft toward others.
-One gentle act each week can renew courage over a year.
+One gentle act each week can renew courage across a year.

-There are different ways and simple types you can choose.
-Collect stories of quiet resilience and note any effects you see in your space.
+There are different ways and simple types you can choose—collect short stories of quiet resilience and note any effects you see in your space.

 When you feel overwhelmed, return to earth: breathe, sip water, step outside, and let energy settle before any spell or ritual.